syncfusion-content/uwp-docs/uwp/Licensing/licensing-faq/CI-license-validation.md

 * Download and extract the LicenseKeyValidator.zip utility from the following link: [LicenseKeyValidator](https://s3.amazonaws.com/files2.syncfusion.com/Installs/LicenseKeyValidation/LicenseKeyValidator.zip).

-* Open the LicenseKeyValidation.ps1 PowerShell script in a text\code editor as shown in the below example.
+* Open the LicenseKeyValidation.ps1 PowerShell script in a text or code editor as shown in the example below.

 {% tabs %}
+{% highlight c# tabtitle="v34.1.29 and later" %}
+# Replace the parameters with the desired platform, version, and actual license key.

+$result = & $PSScriptRoot"\LicenseKeyValidatorConsole.exe" /platform:"UIComponent" /version:"34.1.29" /licensekey:"Your License Key"

+Write-Host $result
+{% endhighlight %}

-{% highlight c# tabtitle="PowerShell" %}
+{% highlight c# tabtitle="Before v34.1.29" %}
 # Replace the parameters with the desired platform, version, and actual license key.

 $result = & $PSScriptRoot"\LicenseKeyValidatorConsole.exe" /platform:"UWP" /version:"26.2.4" /licensekey:"Your License Key"